CyberT33N/guest-os/README.md

 <br><br>

+## Increae search limit results from 100 to xxxx
+- In 2021.2 the limit is configurable in Settings | Advanced Settings | Maximum number of results to show in Find In Path/Show Usages preview.

+<br><br>

 ## Enable Zoom with CTRL + Mouse Wheel
 - In the Settings/Preferences dialog Ctrl+Alt+S, select Editor | General.
 Make sure that the setting Change font size (Zoom) with Ctrl+MouseWheel is enabled.